ihr-it-projekt/DayZModsInfo/DeathInsurance/Readme.md

 - You can configure
   - multiple insurance durations and prices
   - max heirs per insurance
-  - Blacklist for items which can not be insured
   - position of insurance trader
   - time when insurance will be active after death
   - non pieced insurance cases (Gear) will be deleted after configured time